How to clean kitchen sink drain | United Plumbing Blog

 Boiling water: Boil a pot of water and carefully pour it down the drain.
 The hot water helps to loosen and dissolve any greasy buildup and flushes away smaller particles.

 Baking soda and vinegar: Pour about half a cup of baking soda down the drain, followed by a cup of white vinegar.
 Let the mixture fizz for about 10-15 minutes.
-This chemical reaction helps to break down grease and deodorize the drain.
+This chemical reaction helps to break down grease and deodorize the kitchen sink drain.

 Hot water rinse: After the fizzing has stopped, flush the drain with another pot of boiling water.
 This helps to wash away the dissolved debris.